nrv-framework/NRV/docs/tutorials/5_first_optimization.rst

 Second optimization spline interpolated stimulus
 ================================================

 At this point, we have found a rectangle pulse stimulus shape triggering our fibre with a minimal energy.
 Let’s see if we can find a better cost with a more complex stimulus shape.

 In this new problem, we can define the stimulus as a cathodic pulse through interpolated splines over :math:`2` points which are individually defined in time and amplitude.
 This second optimization scenario results in a :math:`4`-dimensional problem with the input vector :math:`\mathcal{X}_{s_2}` defined as:

 .. math::

    \mathcal{X}_{s_2} = \begin{pmatrix} I_{s_1} & t_{s_1} & I_{s_2} & t_{s_2}    \end{pmatrix}

 With :math:`I_{s_1}` and :math:`t_{s_1}` the amplitude and time of the first point and :math:`I_{s_2}` and :math:`t_{s_2}` those of the second.

 As in the first optimization, the stimulus generation from input vector is handled by the ``context_modifier``.
 So let’s define a new one which will fit our purpose.
-This can be done using another built-in class in
-NRV: :class:`~nrv.optim.optim_utils.ContextModifiers.stimulus_CM`.
-To fit with our problem the following parameters are set
+This can be done using another built-in class in NRV, :class:`~nrv.optim.optim_utils.ContextModifiers.stimulus_CM` and by using :func:`~nrv.optim.optim_utils.OptimFunctions.interpolate_Npts` as interpellator.

 .. code:: ipython3